Next diarist

 BIOGRAPHICAL SUMMARY

 Gladstone was born in Liverpool, the son of a prosperous merchant, and educated at Eton and at Christ Church, Oxford.
 Although planning to enter the church, he decided instead on politics.
 He was elected a Tory MP for Newark in 1832, when only 23.
 His talent for public speaking led Prime Minister Robert Peel to give him appointments in the Treasury and then in the Colonial Office.
 After six years in opposition, he returned to government still under Peel, and was eventually appointed President of the Board of Trade.
 In the late 1840s and 1850s, Gladstone's political views changed.
 As a young man, he had been a Tory, and yet by 1859 he had joined the Whigs (or Liberals) and then became Chancellor of the Exchequer under Lord Palmerston and Lord Russell.
 He succeeded Russell as leader of the Liberal party in 1867.
 He was Prime Minister on four separate occasions (1868-74, 1880-85, 1886, 1892-94), enabling many reforms, including, in his second term the Reform Act, which extended the vote to many rural voters.
 His last two terms were dominated by the Irish Home Rule issue.
-In July 1839, Gladstone married Catherine Glynne (who bore eight children) and, at together they set up a 'rescue' home for prostitutes.
+In July 1839, Gladstone married Catherine Glynne (who bore eight children) and, together they set up a 'rescue' home for prostitutes.
 Gladstone used to wonder the streets of London at night trying to persuade prostitutes to start a new life.
 Given Gladstone's life and great achievements, it is disappointing to find his diary, kept for 70 years, bald and uninteresting.

 A biography link